Scroll and Key: Building

-The society's building, called a "tomb", was designed in the Moorish Revival style by Richard Morris Hunt and constructed in 1870.
+The society's building was designed in the Moorish Revival style by Richard Morris Hunt and constructed in 1870.
 A later expansion was completed in 1901.
 Architectural historian Patrick Pinnell includes an in-depth discussion of Keys' building in his 1999 history of Yale's campus, relating the then-notable cost overruns associated with the Keys structure and its aesthetic significance within the campus landscape.
 Pinnell's history shares the fact that the land was purchased from another Yale secret society, Berzelius (at that time, a Sheffield Scientific School society).

 Regarding the tomb's distinctive appearance, Pinnell noted that "19th-century artists' studios commonly had exotic orientalia lying about to suggest that the painter was sophisticated, well traveled, and in touch with mysterious powers; Hunt's Scroll and Key is one instance in which the trope got turned into a building."
 Later, undergraduates described the building as a "striped zebra Billiard Hall" in a supplement to a Yale yearbook.
 More recently, it has been described by an undergraduate publication as being "the nicest building in all of New Haven".

 Membership

-Scroll and Key taps annually a delegation of fifteen, composed of men and women of the junior class, to serve the following year.
+Scroll and Key taps annually a delegation of fifteen students in the junior class to serve the following year.
 Membership is offered to a diverse group of highly accomplished juniors, specifically those who have "achieved in any field, academic, extra-curricular, or personal".
-Delegations frequently include editors of the Yale Daily News and other publications, artists and musicians, social and political activists, athletes of distinction, entrepreneurs, and high-achieving scholars.

 Mark Twain was an honorary member, under the auspices of Joseph Twichell, Yale College Class of 1859.